GluuFederation/docs-gg-prod/docs/source/kubernetes-installation.md

            helm install gg-kong kong/kong --set ingressController.installCRDs=false --set image.repository=gluufederation/gluu-gateway --set image.tag=4.2.0_dev --set --namespace=gluu-gateway
         ```

-!!!
-Note
-    Please make sure to create a secret called `kong-config`  in the same namespace Kong was deployed in containing the `kong.yml` declaration file and restart gg-kong deployment.

 Head to [DB-less](db-less-setup.md) for more information.
 Please note that loading `kong.yml` occurs automatically as the `kong.yml` gets pulled from secrets and loaded if changes occur to it.

 ### Uninstall